Get hands-on with history this Spring half-term!

-Head to the Museum for some fantastic indoor and outdoor hands-on history fun this spring half-term.
+Head to the Museum for some fantastic indoor and outdoor hands-on history fun this half-term.

 The theme for spring half-term is hands-on history – collect a card at the Museum entrance for your series of historical tasks and challenges!
 Tasks will vary daily but include: